Facebook employees collaborate

 One way that Facebook has addressed these issues is with video conferencing.
 As the company has grown recently, it has become increasingly important to maintain its open, intimate and fast moving culture.
 One of the key strategies in this effort is the use of video.
 The ability for employees across the company to see each other in meetings fosters a much more collaborative environment than email, chat, and phone calls alone.

-Facebook already had a number of video conference rooms at headquarters and its larger sites, but was looking for a way to expand the reach of video conferencing to those employees that didn't have access to those rooms, including telecommuters, and employees at smaller sites, that preferred desktop and mobile technologies like Skype.
+Facebook already had a number of video conference rooms at headquarters and its larger sites, but was looking for a way to expand the reach of video conferencing to those employees that didn't have access to those rooms, including telecommuters, and employees at smaller sites, that preferred desktop and mobile technologies.
 The available solutions to bridge between these two worlds were cumbersome and expensive.
-Classic room-based conferencing systems could only connect to other room-based systems, and Skype users could only talk to Skype users.
+Classic room-based conferencing systems could only connect to other room-based systems, and not to desktops.
 But then Facebook found Blue Jeans Network.

 Blue Jeans Network is a cloud based video conferencing service designed to make video meetings as easy, interoperable, and affordable as audio meetings.
 Customers use their existing video conferencing devices and connect them together through the Blue Jeans cloud.

 With Blue Jeans, Facebook has begun to enable any to any video conferencing for its employees.
 A single meeting can handle many different participants in many different locations, using many different video-enabled devices.
 Every Facebook employee can have his own personal meeting room in the Blue Jeans cloud that can be used to schedule and host video meetings on demand.
 Participants join a meeting by dialing a number or click on a url.

 With a cutting-edge solution like Blue Jeans, Facebook can continue to expand rapidly and not worry about its culture diluting over time.
 Today at Facebook, employees across the globe see each other and work more collaboratively in their Blue Jeans.